igoodbad/responsive-table/README.md

 # \<responsive-table\>

-Table full responsive with any devices
+Table full responsive in any devices

 ## Install the Polymer-CLI